elizabrock/minimal-mistakes/about.md

 Keith and Eliza met in 2005 when they ended up living in <a href="http://www.rose-hulman.edu/about/facilities/student-life-housing/percopo-hall.aspx">neighboring dormitory suites</a>.

 They now live in Nashville, TN and are in the process of buying their first home and, of course, getting married!

+## Getting Married!

+Keith proposed on June 28th, 2013, on the last day of the class Eliza teaches at Nashville Software School.

+The wedding was originally (tentatively) planned for Spring 2014.
+However, Rick Bradley kindly offered to combine the wedding with a party that was already planned for October 5th, 2013.
+As many of the couple's friends were already planning to attend the party, this is the perfect opportunity to have a relaxed and affordable wedding with friends and family.